Formed: late 1966 in London, England

 Group’s Main Members: Eric Clapton, Jack Bruce (passed in 2015), Ginger Baker

 Over a cup of tea at his mother-in-law’s flat, Jack Bruce agreed to let ‘bygones be bygones’ with Ginger Baker and the three of them got together for the first rehearsal in Ginger’s ground floor maisonette at 154 Braemar Avenue, Neasden in North West London, just a stone’s throw from Wembley Stadium where English football history was very soon to be made.
 It was an auspicious summer.
-The three musicians found that playing together was instant ‘magic’ & so good was the sound that kids from miles around could be seen dancing out in the fields that bordered The Welsh Harp Reservoir nearby.
+The three musicians found that playing together was instant ‘magic’ and so good was the sound that kids from miles around could be seen dancing out in the fields that bordered The Welsh Harp Reservoir nearby.
 “Yeah, man we’re the Cream!” said Eric.
-Ginger’s last gig with The GBO was up in Bradford & he managed to write his new Rover 2000 off in an accident on the way back.
-It was the end of an era & the beginning of a new age.
+Ginger’s last gig with The GBO was up in Bradford and he managed to write his new Rover 2000 off in an accident on the way back.
+It was the end of an era and the beginning of a new age.

-The first Cream rehearsal proper, happened at St Ann’s Town Hall, Brondesbury, North London, with Liz, the journalist Chris Welch & a bemused Robert Stigwood (who had no idea of the phenomenon that was about to be unleashed upon the world) in attendance.
-In no time the story was leaked to The Melody Maker under the heading ‘Eric, Jack & Ginger Team Up’ and as neither Manfred Mann (Jack Bruce), The Bluesbreakers (Clapton) or The GBO (Baker) were aware of this new development, this caused some immediate friction within the embryo unit.
+The first Cream rehearsal proper, happened at St Ann’s Town Hall, Brondesbury, North London, with Liz, the journalist Chris Welch and a bemused Robert Stigwood (who had no idea of the phenomenon that was about to be unleashed upon the world) in attendance.
+In no time the story was leaked to The Melody Maker under the heading ‘Eric, Jack and Ginger Team Up’ and as neither Manfred Mann (Jack Bruce), The Bluesbreakers (Clapton) or The GBO (Baker) were aware of this new development, this caused some immediate friction within the embryo unit.

 Cream’s UK tour

 The New Year kicked off with Cream undertaking a gruelling UK tour; first stop, The Ricky Tick Club in Windsor on the 7th January.
 On the same day The Melody Maker featured a double page article by Chris Welch, a ‘Focus on the group they said would never make it’.
-The first page was entitled ‘Pop Think in with Ginger Baker;’ in which Ginger answered questions on the subjects of Modern Art (specifically talking about the fibre-glass sculpture pictured in his auto-biography ‘Hellraiser’) Cream, Graham Bond, Drummers, Health, Drum Solo’s, Beards, Punch-ups, Irish Tempers, Keith Moon, Cars, Hang-ups, Fear, Love, N.S.U & The Small Faces!
+The first page was entitled ‘Pop Think in with Ginger Baker;’ in which Ginger answered questions on the subjects of Modern Art (specifically talking about the fibre-glass sculpture pictured in his auto-biography ‘Hellraiser’) Cream, Graham Bond, Drummers, Health, Drum Solo’s, Beards, Punch-ups, Irish Tempers, Keith Moon, Cars, Hang-ups, Fear, Love, N.S.U and The Small Faces!

 The second related article asked Eric how he felt when Cream’s detractors said they wouldn’t last because of ‘clashing temperaments’?
 “It’s true we do have rows,” replied Eric “But they are followed by really big embraces… afterwards it’s almost like falling in love again.”